 Measuring Your Sales Email Performance

-EmailAnalytics is a comprehensive, data-based email analytics tool for Gmail.
-Once linked to your Gmail account, you’ll be able to dissect things like how many emails you send and receive, the average length of your email threads, as well as your average email response times.
+EmailAnalytics is a comprehensive, data-based email analytics tool.
+You’ll be able to dissect things like how many emails you send and receive, the average length of your email threads, as well as your average email response times.

 With it, you’ll be able to perfect your email strategy—and ultimately close more sales.
 Sign up for a free 14-day trial of EmailAnalytics today!